Farrell Seals Lions Victory In Bruising Battle With Springboks - UrduPoint

 They spent several weeks in the economic hub of South Africa, where hundreds of people were dying daily amid a third wave of coronavirus.

-When the Lions moved south to Cape Town, looting and arson broke out in Johannesburg and Indian Ocean port city Durban after former president Jacob Zuma was jailed for refusing to attend a graft inquiry.
+When the Lions moved south to Cape Town, looting and arson broke out in Johannesburg and Durban after former president Jacob Zuma was jailed for refusing to attend a graft inquiry.